SwadhinPanda/code.iblogger/README.md

 # Code.iBlogger
-Code.iBlogger provides programming concepts and practical files of Computer Science, Panchayat College, Bargarh.
+Code.iBlogger provides programming concepts and practical files of Computer Science, Sambalpur University, Odisha.
 In this repository you can view the original codes of [Code.iBlogger](https://www.code.iblogger.org).
 Code iBlogger is a simple and personal project for College.
 ### Author
 Coded and Managed by Swadhin Panda, Computer Science Student at Panchayat College, Bargarh, Odisha, PIN- 768028